Measure and Forget Dynamics in Random Circuits: Forgetting Induced Dynamics

 \subsection{Random Clifford Model and Entropy Growth}

-Nowadays, we have a better understanding of how measurement-induced phase transitions occur in ensembles of quantum trajectories \cite{MGullans}.
+It is now well understood that measurement-induced phase transitions occur in ensembles of quantum trajectories \cite{MGullans}.
 Such transitions typically arise when there is a balance between unitary dynamics, which increases entanglement within the system, and measurement processes, which reduce entanglement.
 To explore these entanglement transitions, we study the ``random Clifford'' model (see Fig.~\ref{Forget_only}(a)).

 The model consists of a circuit resembling a ``brickwork'' pattern, where random two-site unitary operations are uniformly selected from the Clifford group.
 This circuit acts on a linear chain of $N$ qubits with periodic boundary conditions.
 After each layer, every qubit in the circuit is measured in the $Z$ basis with a fixed probability $p_f$, and the outcome is then forgotten, which in turn changes the entropy of the system.
-This is a specific type of stabilizer circuit, and it can be simulated on a classical computer in a time that grows polynomially with $N$.
+This is a specific type of stabilizer circuit, which by the Gottesman--Knill theorem can be simulated on a classical computer in a time that grows polynomially with $N$~\cite{AaronsonGottesman}.
 It is therefore possible to perform a finite-size scaling analysis even for a large number of qubits (e.g., thousands).
+All simulations in this work were performed with the {\sc QuantumClifford.jl} package~\cite{QuantumCliffordJl}.

 The initial state can take the form of any arbitrary pure stabilizer state.
-In Fig.~\ref{Forget_only}(b), we have graphed the entropy per site (represented by the von~Neumann entropy $S(\rho)$ of the entire system divided by the system size $N$) against the forgetting rate $p_f$.
-The graph depicts the average over 200 realizations.
-Notably, for a constant depth of 8, the curve of the function converges to a fixed point as the forgetting rate $p_f$ reaches 0.415, irregardless of the magnitude of $N$.
-Moreover, when $N$ exceeds 32, the functions with varying $N$ values exhibit nearly identical curves.
-This phenomenon implies the presence of a local thermalization rate (a measure of how the entropy approaches a steady state) that is independent of the system's scale $N$.
+In Fig.~\ref{Forget_only}(b), we have graphed the entropy density $S(\rho)/N$ (the von~Neumann entropy of the whole system per qubit, also called the entropy per site) against the forgetting rate $p_f$.
+The graph shows an average over 200 realizations.
+Notably, for a constant depth of 8, the curve reaches its saturation (plateau) value at $p_f\approx0.415$, regardless of the magnitude of $N$; for $N\gtrsim32$ the curves for different $N$ are nearly indistinguishable.
+This indicates that the entropy density $S(\rho)/N$ relaxes toward its steady-state value at a rate that does not depend on the system size---a behavior we refer to as a \emph{local thermalization rate}.

-In Fig.~\ref{Forget_only}(c), the entropy per site is displayed for a fixed system size of $N=64$ for a variety of depths, plotted against the forgetting rate.
+In Fig.~\ref{Forget_only}(c), the entropy density is displayed for a fixed system size $N=64$ for a variety of depths, plotted against the forgetting rate.
 The ``turning point'' refers to the point at which this function first reaches its upper bound.